-Extension Fields Criticality Description certificate of HiPKI RCA ■ The URL of HiPKI RCA's OCSP services This extension is used to indicate the certificate policies that used by the subordinate CA and approved and permitted to use by HiPKI RCA; one or more of the following OIDs may be contained.
-Certificate Policies FALSE ■ CP OIDs defined by HiPKI. ■ CP OIDs defined by CA/Browser Forum and mentioned in the HiPKI CP.
-If the CP OID for EV TLS/SSL certificates is applied, the policy qualifier shall be used to mark the announcement of the CPS.
+Extension Fields Criticality Description certificate of HiPKI RCA The URL of OCSP services provided by HiPKI RCA Certificate Policies FALSE This extension is used to indicate the certificate policies that used by the subordinate CA and approved and permitted to use by HiPKI RCA.
+The policy qualifier field of this extension may be used to mark the published URL of this CPS as needed.
+One or more of the following OIDs may be contained in this extension: ■ CP OIDs defined in the HiPKI CP. ■ CP OIDs defined by CA/Browser Forum referenced in the HiPKI CP.
 Extended Key Usage FALSE Key purpose OID(s) used by the subordinate CA shall be included in this extension.
-The content in this extension can be one of the following: TRUE ■ keyCertSign and cRLSign.
-(Default) Key Usage ■ digitalSignature, keyCertSign and cRLSign.
+This extension must not contain both id-kp-serverAuth and id-kp-emailProtection at the same time.
+TRUE The content in this extension can be one of the following: ■ keyCertSign and cRLSign.
+(Default) Key Usage digitalSignature, keyCertSign and cRLSign.
 (If the subordinate CA uses the private signing key to issue OCSP Responses, the bits of digitalSignature, keyCertSign, and cRLSign are asserted.)
 Subject Type=CA Basic Constraints TRUE Path Length Constraint=Set according to the needed certificate path length of subordinate CAs.